 A single supplement is available on this trip, please refer to your booking agent for further information.

-For most travellers, the homestay accommodation is a major highlight of their visit to Cuba.
-The homestays provide a great opportunity for travellers to interact with everyday Cubans.
+For most travellers, the guesthouse accommodation is a major highlight of their visit to Cuba.
+The Guesthouses provide a great opportunity for travellers to interact with everyday Cubans.

-The homestay houses we use are much nicer than the average Cuban dwelling, as for a start, the family needs to have enough resources to have a spare room to accommodate guests.
+The houses we use are much nicer than the average Cuban dwelling, as for a start, the family needs to have enough resources to have a spare room to accommodate guests.
 All the houses we use have a private bathroom for the guests with a hot water shower.
-Towels are provided, and soap is usually provided.
+Towels are provided.
 Most rooms have air-conditioning while a few just a fan.